On Data-Driven Stochastic Output-Feedback Predictive Control: Data-Driven Stochastic Output Feedback

-Next we present an output-feedback stochastic data-driven predictive control scheme based on OCP~\eqref{eq:PCEOCP}.
+Next, we present our output-feedback stochastic data-driven predictive control scheme based on OCP~\eqref{eq:PCEOCP}.
 With the measured past $\Tini$ input and output realizations, i.e. the current realization $z_k$ of the extended state $Z_k$, one can set the initial condition of \eqref{eq:PCEOCP} as

+with $ \delta^{0j}$ as the Kronecker delta.
+In other words, we construct a deterministic initial condition by setting the measured value as the 0-th PCE coefficients, while setting higher-order PCE coefficients that represent stochastic uncertainties to zero.
+Henceforth, we refer to \eqref{eq:consistency_prime} as the \textit{measured initial condition}.

-However, at time step $k$ OCP~\eqref{eq:PCEOCP} can be infeasible for disturbances $W$ with infinite support, e.g., if at time step $k-1$ a large realization $w_{k-1}$ occurs.
-In this case, we rely on a so-called \textit{backup initial condition} to ensure recursive feasibility.
+However, at time step $k$, OCP~\eqref{eq:PCEOCP} can be infeasible, e.g., for disturbances $W$ with infinite support if at step $k-1$ a large realization $w_{k-1}$ occurs.
+If so, we rely on a so-called \textit{backup initial condition} to ensure recursive feasibility.
+For the underlying concept from model-based stochastic predictive control, we refer to \cite{Farina2015,Hewing18s}.

-Similar to deterministic predictive control, one way to construct an initial condition $\bar{\pce{z}}^{[0,L-1]}_{k}$ with feasibility guarantees is to consider $\Zkini$ to equal its predicted value based on the optimal solution of the last OCP solved, i.e. $\Zkini = Z^{\star}_{1|k-1}$.
+Similar to deterministic predictive control, one way for constructing a backup initial condition $\bar{Z}_{k}$ is to consider its predicted value based on the optimal solution of the last OCP solved, i.e. $\Zkini = Z^{\star}_{1|k-1}$.
 However, the one-step prediction of $Z^{\star}_{1|k-1}$ by \eqref{eq:extended_dyna} with the last initial condition $\bar{Z}_{k-1}$ involves the stochastic uncertainty of $W_{k-1}$.
-This increases the dimension required for an exact PCE of $Z^{j,\star}_{1|k-1}$ by $L_w-1$ dimensions compared to $\bar{Z}_{k-1}$.
-In other words, according to Assumption~\ref{ass:exact_Ini_UY} and Lemma~\ref{lem:no_truncation_error}, to have exact PCEs of all inputs and outputs, the required basis to construct OCP~\eqref{eq:PCEOCP} would be extended compared to the previously solved OCP.

-To avoid this growth of the basis dimension, we use a moment-matching concept similar to \cite{Ou23}.
-That is, instead of considering $\Zkini$ to be its prediction $Z^\star_{1|k-1}$, we enforce the expected values and the covariances of $\Zkini$ and $Z^\star_{1|k-1}$ to match.
-Furthermore, we require $\Zkini$ to admit an exact PCE in a pre-defined basis $\{\psi^j\}_{j=0}^{L_{\ini}-1}$ for all $k\in \N$.
-This way, for all $k\in \N$, we obtain a feasibility-preserving initial condition of OCP~\eqref{eq:PCEOCP} in the same basis.
+This leads to growth of the PCE basis, e.g., see \cite{Pan2023a}.
+In this paper, using the insights of Lemma~\ref{lem:finite_PCE}, we update the basis \eqref{eq:common_basis} at each time instant to keep its dimensionality constant.
+As shown in the next result, for all $k\in \N$, we can state a feasibility-preserving initial condition for OCP~\eqref{eq:PCEOCP} in this updated basis.